dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## The Object3d class and what to know before hand

 This is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), or javaScript in general.
 So I assume that you are at least up to speed with getting a basic hello world style example of threejs up and working at least.
-However now that you have a very basic example working at least you might now be looking into what the next steps might be when it comes to learning more about the library.
+However if that is the case you might now be looking into what the next steps might be when it comes to learning more about the library.
 With that said the object3d class, and everything that branches off from this class might be a good thing to get solid with.

 Also even if you do have some experience with threejs learning a thing or two more about the object3d base class is still something that might need to happen now and then also as there is a lot to be aware of with this one.
+I have been at this for years and there are still a few details here that there that I might still want to look into more with this one.

 ### Source code examples are up on Github